-Facebook is still the number one social media platform people think of when you say “you should be on social media!”
+Facebook is still the number one social media platform people think of when someone says, “you should be on social media!”

 It’s kind of a bit of everything.
-It is full of visuals, personal updates and photos, conversations and videos etc.
+It is full of visuals, personal updates, photos, conversations and videos etc.

 This may be why I’ve never fully taken to Facebook.
-It never felt like it had a clear definition, at least not for me.
+I just never felt it had a clear definition.

 What is your Facebook Purpose?

 In truth, when I started on Facebook it was without a purpose.
-I had been hammered with advice that for a business owner and a writer I really should be on Facebook!
+I’d been hammered with advice that as a business owner and a writer I really should be on Facebook!

 So late to the game (like 2016 late), I started a Facebook profile.
-After receiving waaay too many random friend requests from guys, I made my Profile mostly private and decided I wanted to use a Page rather than a Profile.
+After receiving waaay too many friend requests from random guys, I made my Profile mostly private and looked into creating a Page.

-This helped to keep my writer side separate and connect with people who were mostly interested in me as a Writer, not just as some lass online.
+This helped to keep my writer side separate and allowed me to connect with people who were mostly interested in me as a writer, not just as some lass online.

-Now I’ve heard a lot from people who use Facebook for their Author Page etc. Some use it as a place for updates, others for the ads and some to join groups and gain information.
+Now I’ve heard a lot from people who use Facebook for their Author Page.
+Some use it as a place for updates, others for the ads and some to join groups and gain information.

 Think about what you use Facebook for.
-What you are getting from it.
-Maybe you are on Facebook just for the personal side, keeping up with friends and family.
+What you are getting from it?
+Maybe you’re on Facebook just for the personal side, keeping up with friends and family.
 Or maybe you are using it to keep your fans informed about your new book.

 With all the changes Facebook has made, getting in front of your audience without paying for ads seems to require a lot more work.

-As with anything, you don’t want to be losing time doing extra work on a platform that isn’t giving you much results.
+As with anything, you don’t want to be losing time doing extra work on a platform that isn’t giving you any results.